10 Impressive Health Benefits Of Chicory Root

 - Steamed Chicory

 This method involves the leaves as well.
 Steam the leaves along with the chicory root in a steamer basket for about 5 minutes.
-You can add them to salads or pasta.
+You can add them to salads or pasta or make a herbal tea.

 These are the ways you can consume chicory and avail its wonderful benefits.
 In the next section, we will explore the nutritional profile of chicory root.